 It is the University’s policy that all goods and services are procured in a fair, open and transparent manner that is in compliance with the Broader Public Sector (BPS) procurement directives and other relevant trade agreement legislation.
 All research purchases fall under the BPS mandates.

 For grant funded research procurements, Purchasing Services will provide a consultative role to assist the Principal Investigator (PI) with their procurement needs.
 As indicated below, the number of competitive quotes required for a procurement will vary depending on the value of the goods and services.
-Quotation requirements as follows:
+Competitive procurement thresholds for goods, non-consulting services and construction are as follows:

 *Procurement Value includes any in-kind contributions but exclude applicable sales taxes and reflective of Canadian currency